Why this matters

 Decision ownership

 Clarify who has the final say when opinions diverge.
+That is also why decision authority matters: alignment remains fragile until final ownership is explicit.

 These conversations feel slower at first.
 They prevent far longer delays later.